It's All About Tea — chinese tea

 Posted by Misha Gulko on

 During our last visit to China, while in Shenzhen, we visited Tiffany Lau.
-Tiffany is Liu Bao tea collector, editor-in-chief of "Liubao Tea Microjournal", national tea evaluator and identification expert of Liu Bao Tea.
-She served as a judge for Liu Bao Tea Battle Competition sessions.
-Over the years, Tiffany promoted Liubao Tea Culture to tea enthusiasts both domestically and internationally through many articles, videos, and offline tea gatherings.
+Tiffany is a Liu Bao tea collector, editor-in-chief of "Liubao Tea Microjournal", national tea evaluator, and identification expert of Liu Bao Tea.
+She served as a judge for the Liu Bao Tea Battle Competition sessions.
+Over the years, Tiffany has promoted Liubao Tea Culture to tea enthusiasts both domestically and internationally through numerous articles, videos, and in-person tea gatherings.
 We had many teas and a long conversation about all things tea.
-This blog post is a compilation of our friendly talk over numerous cups of Hei Cha, put in the form of an interview for the convenience of reading.
+This blog post is a compilation of our friendly talk over numerous cups of Hei Cha, presented of an interview for ease of reading.
 We hope you'll find it insightful.
 (Read More)

 Modern Tea Farming: Observations from Our Trip to China